xrdocs/8000/_tutorials/cisco-8800-fan-tray-fabric-card-line-card-replacement.md

     </pre>
     </div>

     **Note:** Fabric Plane is the term used to describe connection between a line card and a fabric card.
 There are 8 planes in total into 8800 series routers.
+    {: .notice}

 2. Shutdown fabric card associated to fabric plane.